19hours/sg-statutes/Acts/Income Tax Act.md

 (8) Where a leasing company has made an election under subsection (6) —

-(a) subsections (1) to (5) shall not apply to the income of the leasing company for the year of assessment immediately following the year in which the election is made and for subsequent years of assessment; and
+(a) subsections (1) to (3) shall not apply to the income of the leasing company for the year of assessment immediately following the year in which the election is made and for subsequent years of assessment; and

-(b) any allowance or loss or the balance thereof which were not deducted against the income of the leasing company for any year of assessment during which the concessionary rate prescribed by subsection (1) applies shall be available as a deduction against its income for the first year of assessment to which paragraph (a) applies or for any subsequent year of assessment in such manner and extent as prescribed by regulations made under subsection (4).
+(b) any allowance or the balance thereof in respect of finance leasing which was not deducted against the income of the leasing company for any year of assessment during which the concessionary rate prescribed by subsection (1) applies shall be available as a deduction against the income from finance leasing for the first year of assessment to which paragraph (a) applies and for any subsequent year of assessment.

-[11/94; 1/98]
+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (9) In this section —

-“finance lease” has the same meaning as in section 10D(3);
+“finance lease”, “finance leasing” and “onshore finance leasing” have the same meanings as in section 10D(3);

+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 “leasing company” means any company carrying on a business of leasing machinery or plant;